Experimental violation of the Leggett-Garg inequality under decoherence: Introduction

+Leggett-Garg inequalities (LG inequalities) have been derived to clarify the validity of generalizing quantum mechanics to macroscopic systems, based on the macrorealistic theory with macrorealism and noninvasive measurability assumptions \cite{Leggett85}.
+These inequalities involve a single system with a set of measurements at different times and play a role similar to that of the Bell inequalities in testing local hidden-variable theories \cite{Bell64}.
+Introduced as the Bell inequalities in time, the violation of LG inequalities excludes the hidden-variable description based on the above two assumptions.

-Actually these two assumptions of L-G inequalities can be extended to any physical systems under the realistic description.
-In such description the state of the interested system with two or more distinct states available to it will at all times be in one or the other of these states and we can detect the state without any perturbation on its subsequent dynamics.
-As a result, different types of L-G inequalities can be deduced and they are used as the criterion to distinguish quantum superposition and classical mixture \cite{Huelga95,Huelga97}.
-Here, we consider the single qubit L-G inequalities and used them to identify the transition from quantum evolution process to classical evolution process in a decoherence environment.
+The two assumptions of the LG inequalities can be extended to any physical system under the classical realistic description if the philosophy of macrorealism is divorced from macroscopic objects.
+In such descriptions, the state of a system with two or more distinct states will at all times be in one or the other of these states (macrorealism).
+A corollary of this is that it is possible to determine the state of a system without any disturbance of its subsequent dynamics (noninvasive measurability).
+The original proposal to realise noninvasive measurement, by coupling the interested system to a probe \cite{Leggett85}, is similar to the Controlled-Not (CNOT) gate where an ancilla is used as the target qubit and the interested system as the control qubit \cite{Nielsen00}.

+In this study, we experimentally investigate the single photon LG inequalities in a dephasing environment simulated by birefringent media.
+By implementing an optical CNOT gate on a single photon, the LG inequalities are shown to be maximally violated in a coherent evolution process.
+This disproves its classical realistic description with the two assumptions of the LG inequalities.
+With the increase of birefringent media, the violation of LG inequalities becomes weaker and is shown to be not violated anymore at some time.
+The ability to violate the LG inequalities can be used to set the boundary of the classical realistic description.